 Find accommodation quick, easy and in their exact locationActivate Map Now

-No, but there are fuel stations close by in Inhambane, which is about about 23km from Barra.
+Not quite at the beach itself but 7.5km south of Barra along the N242 (en-route to Tofo Beach) near the "Babalaza Centro".
+Otherwise there are fuel stations close by in Inhambane, which is about about 23km from Barra.

 Fuel is cheaper in their local currency (meticais) compared to rands (or dollars).
 We suggest you fill-up before entering Mozambique's borders and fuel is more expensive the further north you travel!

 No, You can drive a normal sedan car to Barra, though some of the resorts and lodges in Barra are on sand dunes and you may get stuck driving a normal car.
 Its best to check with the resort / lodge that you are staying at, and enquire if their lodge requires a 4x4 or not.

 We always recommend you enter Mozambique in a 4x4 because you won't be limited to where you can travel as well as the possibility of getting stuck.
 Note: Some borders require a 4x4 to cross.
 Read more about the border you are travelling through here: Mozambique Borders & Times.

 For soft / loose sand driving, we recommend you deflate your tire pressures to about 1.4 bar.

 We advise you not to drive at night.